-On tests, you may use a scientific calculator; all other electronic devices must be turned off.
+In class, you may use personal laptops, but only for the purpose of taking notes.
+All other electronic devices must be turned off.
+On tests, you may use a scientific calculator; all other electronic devices must be turned off and out of sight.
 Violation of this policy on tests will be treated as a violation of the Academic Integrity policy.